HomeBlogAgileProduct Backlog Refinement in Scrum

 • Conducting usability tests with potential customers to test designs against real users' preferences.

-Who facilitates a Backlog Refinement Meeting?
+2. Who Attends a Backlog Refinement Meeting?

 The scrum master facilitates a backlog grooming meeting.
 The product owner and team review stories at the top of the backlog to prepare for upcoming sprints.